John Lynch: A Case for Canton

 In fact, Lynch's reputation as an intimidating hitter spread far and wide during his career.
 This is reflected in the list of the "Top 10 Most Feared Tacklers in NFL History" produced by NFL Films in 2009.
 Lynch made the list, along with the likes of Jack Tatum, Lawrence Taylor and Dick Butkus.
 Five of the other nine players on the list are already in the Hall of Fame, most likely because they were feared hitters and all-around star performers.

 For instance, Lynch's total of 26 interceptions would be on the low side among all the defensive backs in the Hall of Fame, including the safeties.
-Ken Houston, as an example, had 49 interceptions, while Mel Renfro had 52.
+Ken Houston, for instance, had 49 interceptions, while Mel Renfro had 52.
 But Lynch's pick total should be viewed as part of an overall package that also included his thunderous hits and his importance to one of the best defenses in NFL history.

 Lynch was part of the "Big Three" in Tampa that formed the initial nucleus of a defense that would have almost a decade of sustained success.
 The other two in that group were Derrick Brooks and Warren Sapp, Hall of Fame inductees in 2014 and 2013, respectively.
 Brooks and Sapp were first-ballot selections, and deservedly so, but Lynch's importance to that defense and the Buccaneers' long-awaited franchise turnaround should not be understated.